lucacaccav/Networking_2_project/README.md

 #### How to Verify ####

-Add a new topology contained in the file text network_topology_B.txt.
+1. Add the topology contained in the file text network_topology_B.txt.
 Network topology B is the following:
 ![alt text](network_topology_B.png "network_topology_B")
 ```bash
 $ sudo python3 cli_application.py add -t .\network_topology_B.txt
 ```
-There is no active slice is active and therefore the network is completely stopped.
+There is no active slice and therefore the network is completely stopped.
+In fact, checking the connectivity the result is the following:

-1. ping mode: verifying connecitvity, e.g.:
+- ping mode: verifying connectivity, e.g.:
 ```bash
 mininet> pingall
 *** Ping: testing ping reachability